dhruvbaldawa/atlas/.rules/testing.md

 activity = StoreArticleActivity(db=mock_db)
 ```

-### 2. When
+#### 2. When (Act)

-Execute the action or behavior being tested:
+Execute the action or behavior being tested.
+This section should be concise and focused on the specific action being tested:

 ```python
 # When
 result = await activity.store_article(article_url)
 ```

-### 3. Then
+#### 3. Then (Assert)

-Verify the expected outcomes and postconditions:
+Verify the expected outcomes and postconditions.
+This section should:
+- Check that the result matches expectations
+- Verify side effects or state changes
+- Use clear, specific assertions

 ```python
 # Then